wizardcos/Airline-sytem/readme.md

-credentials for admin can be change from line 65 69 from admin menu page
+credentials for admin can be change from line 65 69 from admin menu page a university project in java covering the concepts of Oop as well some Data structure

 now for admin    username "   Taha ijaz " password "   1234# "